flammie/vim-conllu/README.md

 ## Syntax checking

+Syntax checking is done with `conllu_validate.py`, to have it work you need to go to https://github.com/universaldependencies/tools and get the `validate.py`, and copy it to `$PATH` as `conllu_validate.py`.

+**NB:** the --lang en is hard-coded... not sure there's any easy way around it.

+### Syntastic

 There's a syntastic script that gets registered as conllu/validate, you have to add it to syntastic registry to enable automatic checking on write manually.
-It also looks for `conllu_validate.py` on the PATH, so you need to cp that from `universaldependencies/tools/validate.py` to somewhere.

-**NB:** the --lang eng is hard-coded... not sure there's any easy way around it
+### ALE

+There's an ALE script that seems to just work automatically.
+ALE is better than syntastic, so use that.